deckhouse/virtualization/docs/USER_GUIDE.md

 ### Changing the disk StorageClass

 In the DVP commercial editions, it is possible to change the StorageClass for existing disks.
-At the moment, this is only supported for running VMs (`Phase` should be `Running`).
+Currently, this is only supported for running VMs (`Phase` should be `Running`).

 {{< alert level="warning">}}
-Storage class migration is only available for disks connected statically via (`.spec.blockDeviceRefs`).
+Storage class migration is only available for disks connected statically via `.spec.blockDeviceRefs`.

-To migrate the storage class of disks attached via `VirtualMachineBlockDeviceAttachments`, you must statically reattach them by specifying them in `.spec.blockDeviceRefs`.
+To migrate the storage class of disks attached via `VirtualMachineBlockDeviceAttachments`, they must be reattached statically by specifying disks names in `.spec.blockDeviceRefs`.
 {{< /alert >}}

 Example: